 The best way to watch wildlife at the park is to use powerful binoculars, from the 4 well-located watchtowers at the park.
 The watchtowers are:

-- Rhino Observation Point: Watch tower in front of the Gorumara forest bungalow.
-Rhino Point is another watchtower located close to Jatraprasad and is covered in the same trip.
+Rhino Observation Point: Watch tower before of the Gorumara forest bungalow.
+Rhino point is another tower situated near to Jatraprasad and is covered within the same trip.

 Watch Tower visit and Jeep Safari

 The park is closed in the Monsoon season from 16 June to 15 September.
-The best time to visit Gorumara is from November to March.
+The best time to go to Gorumara is from November to March.

-One can also visit the adjoining forest villages to get acquainted with the lifestyle and culture of the villagers.
+One also can visit the neighboring forest villages to induce accustomed to the approach to life and culture of the villagers.
 A live show of the ethnic tribal dance can be seen every evening in Budhuram Forest Village.
 One can visit the Lataguri Nature Interpretation Centre for an interpretive exhibit of the local natural history.

 Fee (Updated March 2018 )